-One of the simplest and most basic algorithms for minimum-cost flow problems is the Successive Shortest Path Algorithm which iteratively augments flow along paths of minimum cost in the residual network [3, 12].
-According to Ford and Fulkerson [8], the underlying theorem stating that such an augmentation step preserves optimality "may properly be regarded as the central one concerning minimal cost flows".
-Zadeh [28] presented a family of instances forcing the Successive Shortest Path Algorithm and also the Network Simplex Algorithm into exponentially many iterations.
-On the other hand, Tardos [26] proved that minimum-cost flows can be computed in strongly polynomial time, and Orlin [21] gave a polynomial variant of the Network Simplex Method.
+One of the simplest and most basic algorithms for minimum-cost flow problems is the Successive Shortest Path Algorithm, which iteratively augments flow along paths of minimum cost in the residual network [3, 14].
+According to Ford and Fulkerson [10], the underlying theorem stating that such an augmentation step preserves optimality "may properly be regarded as the central one concerning minimal cost flows."
+Zadeh [31] presented a family of instances forcing the Successive Shortest Path Algorithm and also the Network Simplex Algorithm into exponentially many iterations.
+On the other hand, Tardos [29] proved that minimum-cost flows can be computed in strongly polynomial time, and Orlin [23] gave a polynomial variant of the Network Simplex Method.

-Main contribution.
-We argue that the exponential worst-case running time of the (Network) Simplex Algorithm and the Successive Shortest Path Algorithm is not purely a waste of time.
-While these algorithms sometimes take longer than necessary to reach their primary objective (namely to find an optimum solution to a particular linear program), they collect meaningful information on their detours and implicitly solve difficult problems.
-To make this statement more precise, we introduce a definition of 'implicitly solving' that is as minimalistic as possible with regards to the extent in which we are permitted to use the algorithm's internal state.
-The following definition refers to the complete configuration of a Turing machine, i.e., a binary representation of the machine's internal state, contents of its tape, and position of its head.
+Main Contribution.
+We argue that the exponential worst-case running time of the (Network) Simplex Algorithm and the Successive Shortest Path Algorithm is, for some instances, due to the computational difficulty of the solution scheme these algorithms implement, rather than being caused by excessive repetition of the same operations or the like.
+While both algorithms sometimes take longer than necessary to reach their primary objective (namely, to find an optimum solution to a particular linear program), they perform meaningful computations internally that may require them to implicitly solve difficult problems.
+To make this statement more precise, we introduce a definition of "implicitly solving: that is as minimalistic as possible with regards to the extent in which we are permitted to use the algorithm's internal state.
+The following definition refers to the complete configuration of a Turing machine (i.e., a binary representation of the machine's internal state, contents of its tape, and position of its head).

-DEFINITION 1.
-An algorithm given by a Turing machine T implicitly solves a decision problem \mathcal{P} if, for a given instance I of \mathcal{P} , it is possible to compute in polynomial time an input I' for T and a bit b in the complete configuration of T, such that I is a yes-instance if and only if b flips at some point during the execution of T for input I'.
+Definition 1.1.
+An algorithm given by a Turing machine T implicitly solves a decision problem $\mathcal{P}$ if, for a given instance I of $\mathcal{P}$ , it is possible to compute in polynomial time an input I' for T and a bit b in the complete configuration of T, such that I is a yes-instance if and only if b flips at some point during the execution of T for input I'.